Local Entropy Theory of a Random Dynamical System

 \section{Abstract}

-In this paper we introduce and discuss the notion of a continuous bundle random dynamical system associated to an infinite countable discrete amenable group action.
+In this paper we extend the notion of a continuous bundle random dynamical system to the setting where the action of $\R$ or $\N$ is replaced by the action of an infinite countable discrete amenable group.

-Given such a system, and a monotone sub-additive invariant family of random ``continuous" functions, we introduce the concept of local fiber topological pressure and establish a variational principle for it, compared to measure-theoretic entropy.
-We also discuss it in some special cases.
+Given such a system, and a monotone sub-additive invariant family of random continuous functions, we introduce the concept of local fiber topological pressure and establish an associated variational principle, relating it to measure-theoretic entropy.
+We also discuss some variants of this variational principle.

-We apply these results to both topological and measure-theoretic entropy tuples, obtain a variational relationship and give applications to general topological dynamical systems, recovering and extending many recent results in local entropy theory.
+We introduce both topological and measure-theoretic entropy tuples for continuous bundle random dynamical systems, and apply our variational principles to obtain a relationship between these of entropy tuples.
+Finally, we give applications of these results to general topological dynamical systems, recovering and extending many recent results in local entropy theory.